 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: eye swelling, eye discharge.
+Tell your doctor right away if any of these unlikely but serious side effects occur: eye swelling, eye discharge.

-Tell your doctor immediately if any of these rare but very serious side effects occur: vision changes, eye pain, bleeding inside the eye.
+Tell your doctor right away if any of these rare but very serious side effects occur: vision changes, eye pain, bleeding inside the eye.

 A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
 Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.